Sonic Boom of the South: Marching style

 The band marches with a high step, raising the knees to 90° and pointing the toes downwards.
-This military-style march is distinct from that employed by high school bands who march with a "corps step", keeping feet close to the ground and landing heel first, rolling forward onto the toes.
+This military-style march is distinct from that employed by high school bands who march with a "corps step," keeping feet close to the ground and landing heel first, rolling forward onto the toes.
 The marchers also sway their bodies side-to-side in unison.
-When the band performs displays where the initials of the university ("JSU") or other initials are formed the marchers have to take exact steps of 22½ inches.
+When the band performs displays where the initials of the university ("JSU") or other initials are formed, the marchers have to take exact steps of 22½ inches.

-Primary repertoire

-The Sonic Boom of the South primary repertoire includes the following: